nataliatesarova/Hot-Cup/README.md

 ## Validator

-HTML validator: was used for validation to ensure no HTML errors.
+HTML validator: used to ensure no HTML errors.
 ![Nu Html Checker](assets/htmlvalidator.png)

-Jigsaw validator: was used for validation to ensure no CSS errors.
+Jigsaw validator: used to ensure no CSS errors.
 ![Jigsaw validator](assets/jigsaw_validator.png)

-Code Institute Python Linter: was used for validation to ensure no Python code errors.
+Code Institute Python Linter: used to ensure no Python code errors.
 ![Python Linter](assets/pythonlinter.png)

-JShint validator: was used for validation to ensure no JavaScript errors.
+JShint validator: used to ensure no JavaScript errors.
 ![JShint validator](assets/jshint.png)